Tehillah05/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This is a script that prints all possible combinations of two letters, except oo
+This is a script that prints a number with two decimal places, followed by a new line